dottori-it/fancy-react-select/README.md

-This is a custom select used in [dottori.it](https://www.dottori.it/) applications
+This is a custom react select used in [dottori.it](https://www.dottori.it/) applications.

 Installation
 ------------

-`npm install --save fancy-react-select` or with yarn `yarn add fancy-react-select`
+`npm install --save fancy-react-select` or `yarn add fancy-react-select`

 Usage
 -----